etendosoftware/docs/docs/whats-new/release-notes/etendo-news.md

 <div style="display: flex;">
   <div style="flex: 1; padding-right: 10px;">
     <strong>Optimizations</strong></a><br>
-    As of Etendo version 1.9.4 of our bundle, we have simplified maintenance by replacing the <code>org.openbravo.util.saaj.impl</code> and <code>org.openbravo.util.javax.xml.soap</code> module dependencies with the new Maven dependencies <a href="https://mvnrepository.com/artifact/com.sun.xml.messaging.saaj/saaj-impl/1.5.3" target="\_blank"><strong>Jakarta SOAP Implementation</strong></a> and <a href="https://mvnrepository.com/artifact/jakarta.xml.soap/jakarta.xml.soap-api/1.4.2" target="\_blank"><strong>Jakarta SJOAP with Attachments API</strong></a>.
+    As of version 1.9.4 of this bundle, we have simplified maintenance by replacing the <code>org.openbravo.util.saaj.impl</code> and <code>org.openbravo.util.javax.xml.soap</code> module dependencies with the new Maven dependencies <a href="https://mvnrepository.com/artifact/com.sun.xml.messaging.saaj/saaj-impl/1.5.3" target="\_blank"><strong>Jakarta SOAP Implementation</strong></a> and <a href="https://mvnrepository.com/artifact/jakarta.xml.soap/jakarta.xml.soap-api/1.4.2" target="\_blank"><strong>Jakarta SJOAP with Attachments API</strong></a>.
     To take advantage of these enhancements, when upgrading to version 1.9.4 or higher, be sure to manually remove the old modules from the <strong>modules directory</strong></a> so that the new build will use the new dependencies.
   </div>
 </div>